As part of a new tradition for me, I’m publishing my very first, extra special, long time coming year-end review.

 More Efficient Client Work

 Addressing my Time Management failures in 2018, I’ll be scheduling more time for projects like WP Page Builder Pro.
 I know that there’s only so much time that I can add to my schedule without risking burnout.
-To add the time I need, I’ll need to find it in the hours that I’m already working.
+To add the time I need, I’ll need to find it within the hours that I’m already working.

 Here’s the plan to do that: